kurena/demo/demo-ui/README.md

-# Getting Started with Create React App
+# React App with create-react-app